Photo by Tria Giovan

 The East Hampton Gardens brand new holiday candle!
 Its fragrance is a mix of bergamot, orange, lemon, cedar wood and pine, finished with musk.
 It is pure holiday magic.

-East Hampton Gardens scented candle
+Photo courtesy of East Hampton Gardens

-East Hampton Gardens scented holiday candle
+Photo courtesy of East Hampton Gardens

 Any thoughts on a Hanukkah tablescape?

 For a holiday lunch, I prefer to keep a little less formal tablescape.
-I love a pretty, traditional plaid tablecloth, layered with natural wicker placemats and finished with crisp white linen napkins with a pop scalloped trim.
+I love a pretty, traditional plaid tablecloth layered with natural wicker placemats and finished with crisp white linen napkins with a pop scalloped trim.
 The flowers are loosely arranged with more whimsy.
-I layer the Bourg-Joly white plates each with a different edge finish.
+I layer the Bourg-Joly white plates, each with a different edge finish.
 The dinner plate is scalloped, the salad plate has a pearl edge, and the dessert plate is their traditional pierced design from the 1700s.

 For the main event, I break out the good stuff!
 I mix my Royal Crown Derby Chelsea Garden pattern in blue with a Royal Worcester Mountbatten in navy and gold.
 I use Sterling flatware, William Yeoward Fern hurricanes, and little Hôtel silver bowls to hold chocolate-covered almonds.
 This year for linens, I plan on using a beautiful set from D’Ascoli which has just arrived at the shop.

-D'Ascoli linen set in red
+D'Ascoli linen set in red.

 William Yeoward Fern Square-Footed Hurricane